nf-core/raredisease/docs/usage.md

     --outdir <OUTDIR>
 ```

-#### Config file
+#### Import from a config file (recommended)

-While one can quickly supply/change the default parameters easily from the command line, it can easily become confusing so we recommend using a config file instead.
-In such cases, one can create a config file that contains all the parameters and pass that file from the command line instead.
+To input or change the default parameters, we recommend using a config file instead.
+Create a config file that contains all the parameters and supply that file as shown below.

 ```
 nextflow run nf-core/raredisease \